 The PhD student will develop the mathematical model for cavitation generation.
 The possible developments include modelling of the effects of heat transfer, surfactants, liquid properties and transient ambient pressure to cavitation generation.
 He/she will model, simulate and analyse the detailed process of cavitation generation from cavitation nuclei to microbubbles.
 The objectives are to find the mechanisms and to characterize cavitation generation in terms of various parameters.
 He/she will optimize the use of acoustic cavitation in various applications with the capabilities developed.

-Suitable candidates should have a good honours degree in Applied Mathematics, Physics, Fluid Dynamics, Civil or Mechanical Engineering, Oceanography or related subjects.
+Suitable candidates should have a good honours degree in Applied Mathematics, Theoretical Physics, Fluid Dynamics or related subjects.
 Candidates should have excellent written and oral communication skills.
-It would also be advantageous if they have a master degree or had previous research experience in fluid mechanics.
+It would also be advantageous if they have a master’s degree or had previous research experience in fluid mechanics.